Computer and Software Accessibility for the Disabled

 Color Blindness Simulations – Enter a webpage into this simulator to see what it looks like to those who are colorblind.
 These simulators can also help those designing accessible websites.

 Assistive Technology for Blind or Visually Impaired College Students – New Jersey Colleges Adaptive Technology Center"s guide to different adaptive technology for the visually impaired.

-Broadband Internet Access for the Hearing Impaired – The National Association for the Deaf advocates for accessible Internet for everyone.
+Broadband Internet Access for the Hearing Impaired – Deaf Hard of Hearing Technology advocates for accessible Internet for everyone.
 The Internet can help the deaf communicate more efficiently.

-Computer Leaning for Deaf Children – This article reviews how teachers can provide an educational learning environment for deaf children while still using computers.
+Computer Learning for Deaf Children – This article reviews how teachers can provide an educational learning environment for deaf children while still using computers.

 Motor and Dexterity Impairments

 Web Accessibility for those with Motor Disabilities – This webpage provides descriptions and pictures of different assistive technologies that can help those with motor disabilities.
 Adaptive keyboards, eye-tracking devices, voice recognition software and other computer adaptations can help those with motor disabilities use technology fluently.